department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/vietnam-waters.md

 title: Agent Orange Exposure In Vietnam Waters (Blue Water Navy Veterans)
 heading: Agent Orange exposure in Vietnam waters (Blue Water Navy Veterans)
 display_title: Vietnam waters
 description: If you served on a Blue Water Navy ship on the inland waterways of Vietnam or ever came ashore in Vietnam, you likely had contact with Agent Orange.
-Find out if you're eligible for VA disability pay and other benefits for illnesses related to contact with this toxic chemical.
+Find out if you're eligible for VA disability pay and other benefits for illnesses related to contact with this herbicide.
 concurrence: incomplete
 plainlanguage: 10-26-16 certified in compliance with the Plain Language Act
 template: detail-page